Wave-Play/robo.js/packages/create-robo/docs/robo-readme.md

 # Hiya, {{projectName}} 🌈

 Welcome to your fresh **[Robo.js](https://github.com/Wave-Play/robo)** project!
-A Node framework for Discord.js bots, Robo.js handles boilerplate, automates command registration, simplifies Typescript support, and boasts "Sage" for easy interactions.
-Empowered by a dynamic plugin system, your robo thrives on RoboPlay or any Node-supporting host.

-Let's get started on your journey to create the perfect Discord bot!
+Embark on a journey where your Discord projects transcend the ordinary.
+With Robo.js as your guide, you'll experience a seamless, [file-based setup](https://docs.roboplay.dev/docs/basics/overview#the-robojs-file-structure), an [integrated database](https://docs.roboplay.dev/docs/basics/flashcore), [TypeScript support](https://docs.roboplay.dev/docs/advanced/typescript), and a multitude of [plugin-powered skills](https://docs.roboplay.dev/docs/advanced/plugins) to unlock along the way.

+Ready to embark on this adventure?

 ➞ [📚 **Documentation:** Getting started](https://docs.roboplay.dev/docs/getting-started)